Alex-A14/Albury-A-QLSC612/README.md

 This repo contains an anlalysis of brainsize and intelligence.
 All of the relevant files can be found in the `practical` folder.
-The data used in this anlaysis can be found in `brainsize.csv` The code can be found in `myanlysis.ipynb` while the code and output can be viewed inline in `myanalysis.md` (Recommended)
+The data used in this anlaysis can be found in `brainsize.csv` The code and anlysis can be found in `myanlysis.ipynb` (here)[https://github.com/Alex-A14/Albury-A-QLSC612/blob/master/practical/myanalysis.md]

 A description of the full build environment is provided in `requirements.txt` However, the analysis primarily relies on `numpy` `pandas` `matplotlib` and `statsmodels`